apache/directory-fortress-core/README-LOAD-TESTING.md

 mvn verify -Ploadtest -Dtype=ftAddUser -Dqualifier=A1 -Dverify=true -Dsleep=30 -Dupdate=true -Dou=loadtestu -Drole=jmeterrole -Dpassword=secret
 ```

 This test adds users.
-The following system properties are passed on thet command line to define behavior:
+The following system properties are passed on the command line to define behavior:
  - type             <-- every test has one of these
  - qualifier=A1     <-- construct userid: hostname + qualifier + counter
  - verify=true      <-- read after operation to verify success